 I am of course just as guilty, enjoying my teenagery that year, while cycling through fellow Aztecan sunworshippers today.
 But don’t let that distract us now.
 I, like everyone else, have a godgiven right to be a shit, and not give one.

 There appears to be increasing shade being thrown towards Netherlands (and Germany) recently, with its ‘intelligent lockdown’ (which means a half-arsed attempt) and its blocking of a bond-savvy bailout to the Southern EU nations, such as Italy, Spain, France and Portugal, who adversely prop up their northern counterparts.

-Their approach seems only plausible in such a libertine (not to be confused with an aspirational tone on liberty), individualistic society, whereby a full lockdown would be impossible to police without emergency powers -in turn impossible to stomach by a populace long held as a vision of democracy.
-However, the country once the postergirl of openness, liberty (once again not to be confused with libertine and libertarian economics) and a founder of the EU idea is becoming more self-centred it appears.
+The Dutch approach seems only plausible in such a libertine (the selfish kind, not to be confused with liberty itself) and individualistic society, whereby a full lockdown would be impossible to police without emergency powers -in turn impossible to stomach by a populace long held as a vision of democracy.
+However, the country once the postergirl of openness, freedom and a founder of the EU idea is becoming more self-centred it appears.
 A sign of morphing priorities and societal change, influenced by a touch of xenophobic politicking.
 It’s had a centre right government for some time now, with the far righters now smelling up the second largest amount of seats.
 The finance minister yesterday admitted mistakes were made, and that they’d lacked the empathy, and ‘did not succeed in conveying what it is we want to do’.

 economy greater good will mean to that society.